-A few weeks back, we had the pleasure of traveling around Canada, which was great because those Canadians are just so nice!
+A few weeks back, we had the pleasure of traveling around Canada.
+It was great because those Canadians are just so nice!
 Even in towns where it barely breaks freezing for five months of the year, people were welcoming and friendly.
 The lady who checked me in at my hotel in Winnipeg made me feel at home as she pleasantly detailed breakfast and the never ending supply of tea and coffee for guests.
 And in Vancouver, in “the big city,” several servers chatted with us extensively and seemed enthusiastic about both their jobs and giving advice on things they enjoyed around town.

 A new museum opened earlier this year, The Canadian Museum for Human Rights, which is the only national museum outside of the capital of Ottawa.
-I didn’t have time to check it out, unfortunately, but if you are in Winnipeg it’s highly recommended by locals, as several people told me about it.
+I didn’t have time to check it out, unfortunately.
+But if you are in Winnipeg it’s highly recommended by locals.
+Several people told me about it.

 So what on Earth was I doing in those parts of Canada in December?
 I was interviewing advanced cancer patients for a project my company is working on, and project timelines don’t wait for ideal weather.
 This is a new role for me, as I usually work on “behind the scenes” research, never actually talking to those participating, as I’m a statistician by day.
 Talking with these lovely people and listening to their amazing stories gave me a refreshed perspective on life.

 I’ve always been a strong believer in that small things are what make life amazing.
 I’m now consciously paying more attention to those little details.
 Like being totally present when snuggled up with Alex rather than thinking of how the laundry needs to be done.
 Or that I’d better send that email to x person and so forth.
 I’m loving that I have these moments.
 Life is very precious and things can change for anybody in a heartbeat.
 I’m appreciating this life that I am privileged to have and trying to ensure that those I love know it not just because I tell them, but because I show them.